Kitchen Garden to Commercial Farm — Scaling Organically

 Do not scale turmeric or ginger in early stages — they have a 9-month cycle, require processing for premium sale, and tie up capital too long when you are still building market.

-Common Mistakes When Scaling Too Fast
+What Are the Common Mistakes When Scaling a Farm Too Fast?

 - Growing far more volume than your current buyers can absorb